 Dig a hole that is deep and wide enough so that the roots of the tomato plant can spread out without being constricted.
 A good rule of thumb is to dig a planting hole twice as deep as the root system of your seedling.
 This will give them plenty of room to grow and develop robust root systems, which will help them become more drought-tolerant and better able to withstand windy conditions.

-6. Protect tomato plants
+6. Protect Tomato Plants

 Protecting tomatoes from pests and harsh weather is key to a successful harvest season.
 For instance, a greenhouse or mini tunnel can help ensure the plants receive sunlight while protecting them from strong winds and heavy rains.